-There wasn't too much order in the game, either, as the Jets scored early and often for a 47-31 victory.
+There wasn't too much order in the down, got up, and scored. game, either, as the Jets scored early and often for a 47-31 victory.

-Jets guarterback Joe Namath, the former Alabama star, was sharp early in the game, and his receivers -- George Sauer, Don Maynard, and Pete Lammons--hung onto everything they could reach.
+Jets quarterback Joe Namath, the former Alabama star, was sharp early in the game, and his receivers -- George Sauer, Don Maynard, and Pete Lammons--hung onto everything they could